 6. Down with Love (2003)

-This is an homage to the light romantic comedies of the early 60’s and a strong influence by ‘Pillow Talk’.
-Renee Zellweger is Barbara Novack and she writes a book about women and how they look at relationships and an editor at a publishing firm named Vicki Hiller (Sarah Paulson) convinces the board of directors to publish her book.
-The chemistry between McGregor and Zellweger heated up the screen in a sweet, old-fashioned way.
+This is an homage to the light romantic comedies of the early 60s and a strong influence by ‘Pillow Talk.’
+Renee Zellweger’s Barbara Novack writes a book about women and how they look at relationships, while an editor named Vicki Hiller (Sarah Paulson) convinces the board of directors of a publishing firm to publish her book.
+The chemistry between McGregor and Zellweger heat up the screen in a sweet, old-fashioned way.

 Read More: Movies Like Train to Busan